 Whatever project management framework you work with, the number one rule is to be prepared for a change because it will occur sooner or later in the project life cycle.

 It is unrealistic to assume that everything will go according to plan.
 However, it’s up to the project manager to have a plan at least for the most common and likely scenarios and be prepared to deal with the situation.
+Leaving wiggle room in your weekly planner also helps with change management.
+If you’re busy every single second of the day, you’re more likely to be stressed and have every single change ruin your day.

 #7 Risk management